Scalingo/documentation/_posts/addons/2000-01-01-docker-image-addon.md

 ## Introduction

-Thanks to this addon, you'll be able to get back the docker image we're building when delpoying your application in our infrastructure.
+Thanks to this addon, you'll be able to get back the docker image we're building when deploying your application in our infrastructure.
 You can use it to debug your production code for instance or as a pledge of reversibility.

+This is not the only use case, thanks to this addon you can use Scalingo as a Docker Integration Platform.
+You push your code from one side and get a generic Docker Image on the other.
+Deploy your production environment wherever you want and enjoy quickly setup staging environments hosted on Scalingo.

 ## Setup of the addon